Targeted Ketogenic Diet – Overview

 The targeted ketogenic diet is quite perfect for all those who are into high-intensity workouts but there are still certain precautions to be taken in the process.

-If you are new to the standard keto diet, you must give around 4-6 weeks to your body to adapt to the usage of fat as a fuel.
+If you are new to the standard keto diet, you must give your body around 4-6 weeks to adapt to using fat as fuel.

-During the same period, you may come across the keto flu, dizziness, low energy levels, poor sleep and an exhausting exercise regimen.
+During the same period, you may encounter the keto flu, dizziness, low energy levels, poor sleep and an exhausting exercise regimen.

-This is not when you switch to a targeted keto diet but instead fuel up with certain electrolytes to boost up your energy levels.
+This is not when you switch to a targeted keto diet but instead fuel with certain electrolytes to boost your energy levels.